olegasivakov/ep-2/README.md

 ISO 15022/20022 and MT messages are looks like as:

+- a set of data that can be splited to sender-related, receiver-related, and customer-related prtis,
 - coin transfer instructions, containing a wide amount of data in a comparision with traditional ```Ethereum``` transaction data,
 - a set of data that should be processed by some algorithm (```contract```, for example).
 This data set may contain a dictionary- or library-related data (may be indexed), and a customer-related (individyally-defined) data.